 - Supporting in biodiversity research initiatives.

-- A complete biodiversity assessment in all areas of business units
+- Assessing biodiversity in all areas of the business units.

-- No business units located in the areas of high biodiversity.
+- No production units are located in areas with high biodiversity value.

 Key Activities and Projects